RedisJSON/RedisJSON/docs/commands.md

 *   `INDENT` sets the indentation string for nested levels
 *   `NEWLINE` sets the string that's printed at the end of each line
 *   `SPACE` sets the string that's put between a key and a value

-The `NOESCAPE` option will disable the sending of \uXXXX escapes for non-ascii characters.
-This option should be used for efficiency if you deal mainly with such text.
-The escaping of JSON strings will be deprecated in the future and this option will become the implicit default.

 Pretty-formatted JSON is producible with `redis-cli` by following this example: